Fory-Pride/Nitro4all/Tutorial.md

 Settings > Profile > Scroll down to Nitro features > Choose your colors > Click the "Copy 3y3 Colors" if it works you will see a "copied to clipboard" msg !

 After copy go to Settings > Profile > your bio > Paste it here and save !

+# Profile Effect

+For changing your profile effect, you need space in your bio,

+Go to : Settings > Profile > Profile Effect > choose one,
+Go in your bio and paste it,

 # PFP Effect :